jini-zh/libepa/examples/xsection/README.md

 process.
 See `./xsection --help` for more options.

-Run `make` to produce `xsection.pdf` with the cross sections and their ratio (texlive and gnuplot are require; note that calculation of the cross section taking into account non-electromagnetic interactions will take a long time).
+Run `make` to produce `xsection.pdf` with the cross sections and their ratio (texlive and gnuplot are required; note that calculation of the cross section taking into account non-electromagnetic interactions will take a long time).

 [2311.01353]: https://arxiv.org/abs/2311.01353